Jacobkg/kill_process/README.md

 # so if you don't exit within 75 seconds it will die
 ```

+## Acknowledgements

+The bulk of the structure of this gem is inspired (aka copied) from https://github.com/retailnext/ruby-itimer

+I learned about system timers from 'The Linux Programming Interface' by Michael Kerrisk.
+I highly recommend reading it cover to cover (http://man7.org/tlpi/)

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).